rubienr/dirindex/README.md

 **Non aim:**
 * it is not fully automated yet
 * it is not consolidation tool but rather an assistent
-* it is not the fastest tool: 20k files on SSD take about 6 minutes
+* it is not the fastest tool:
+  * 20k files on SSD take about 6 minutes
+  * 10k files on ext USB 3.0 HDD takes about 9 minutes

 ## Usage